area17/time/README.md

 NB: If Pablo is in the New York office, time.area17.com doesn't know that and so will always show his time as being in Tucumán.

-### In HipChat
+### In Slack

-For A17 staff who use Hipchat, there is a `/time` command available in project rooms:
+For A17 staff who use Slack, there is a `/time` command available in project rooms:

 * `/time` which prints out the current time in all timezones
 * `/time Paris` which prints out the current time in Paris